-The Playable City Tokyo Residency is an opportunity to collaboratively research and develop playful ideas at the intersection of art, technology, society that innovate around public space in Tokyo.
-We are looking for two creative, ambitious people from any discipline who believe we can start a new kind of city conversation through play.
+The Playable City Tokyo Residency 2018 was an opportunity to collaboratively research and develop playful ideas at the intersection of art, technology, society that innovate around public space in Tokyo.

-Building on the work of an ongoing Playable City Tokyo programme, the Playable City Tokyo Residency supports, inspires and challenges participants to develop playful interventions using creative technology to respond to public space in and around central Tokyo.
+Building on the work of an ongoing Playable City Tokyo programme, the Playable City Tokyo Residency supported, inspired and challenged participants to develop playful interventions using creative technology to respond to public space in and around central Tokyo.

 If you have any questions or queries please contact: email@example.com

 The Playable City Tokyo Residency 2018 is a Tokyo Tokyo Festival Grant Program and is supported by Arts Council Tokyo, Tokyo Metropolitan Foundation for History and Culture.